 The C/C++ Reference site listed in the previous section has nice STL information.

-STLFilt: An STL Error Message Decryptor for C++: Tooting my own horn (just in case you didn't know about it already): STLFilt is a collection of tools that work in conjunction with Comeau C++, gcc (including within the Dev-C++ IDE), Metrowerks CodeWarrior, Microsoft Visual C++, Intel C++ and Borland C++ to post-process STL-related error and warning messages, rendering them comprehensible to non-C++-gurus via the removal of extraneous fluff.
+STLFilt: An STL Error Message Decryptor for C++: Tooting my own horn: STLFilt is a collection of tools that work in conjunction with Comeau C++, gcc (including within the Dev-C++ IDE), Metrowerks CodeWarrior, Microsoft Visual C++, Intel C++ and Borland C++ to post-process STL-related error and warning messages, rendering them comprehensible to non-C++-gurus via the removal of extraneous fluff.
 And even some gurus prefer the messages decrypted...

 C-Specific: